ILIAS-eLearning/ILIAS/Services/LegalDocuments/README.md

 2. On the loggout page `WithdrawProcess::showValidatePasswordMessage` will be called and all returned components will be rendered.
 3. When the user is logging in again `WithdrawProcess::isOnGoing` should return `true`.
 4. As long as `WithdrawProcess::isOnGoing` returns `true` the user is redirected to a withdrawal GUI.
-There `WithdrawProcess::showWithdraw` will be called and the returned `ILIAS\LegalDocument\PageFragemnt` will be rendered.
+There `WithdrawProcess::showWithdraw` will be called and the returned `ILIAS\LegalDocuments\PageFragemnt` will be rendered.
 To provide a form all commands to the given gui class will `WithdrawProcess::showWithdraw` again.
 5. When `WithdrawProcess::showWithdraw` calls `$DIC['legalDocuments']->provide('my-consumer')->withdrawal()->finishAndLogout()` the withdrawal is completed.
 6. After completion the user will be logged out and `WithdrawProcess::withdrawalFinished` is called on the `logout.php` page (the user is not available anymore).